san-ghun/ywfm/README.md

 - **Cross-platform**: Works on macOS (using `terminal-notifier`) and Linux (using `notify-send`).
 - **Customizable notifications**: Add a subject, message, URL to open, and a command to execute.
 - **Timer support**: Specify the delay using a human-readable format like `1h10m15s`.
+- **Visual feedback**: Option to run the reminder visually with a progress bar.
 - **Background execution**: Option to run the reminder as a background process.
-- **Visual feedback**: Option to run the reminder visually with a progress bar.
+- **JSON output**: Outputs reminder details in JSON format to STDOUT when running in the background.

 ## Requirements